-We have proposed to include this measure in the Victorian GSL payments scheme for the 2016-20 regulatory control period, in part, for consistency with the national GSL payments scheme.
-Similarly, we propose that the threshold for the measure is the same as for the national measure (12 hours for CBD and urban feeders and 18 hours for rural feeders).
+We will include this measure in the Victorian GSL payments scheme for the 2016-20 regulatory control period, in part, for consistency with the national GSL payments scheme.
+Similarly, the threshold for the measure will be the same as for the national measure (12 hours for CBD and urban feeders and 18 hours for rural feeders).